Quoted Companies Alliance Code Compliance

 Our five key strategic pillars are:

-- Maximising Revenue & Profit;
+- Maximising Revenue & Profit

-- Brand Awareness and ESG including Sustainability and EVP;
+- Brand Awareness and ESG including Sustainability and EVP

-- Guest Experience;
+- Guest Experience

-- Cost Control; and
+- Cost Control

-- Diversification of Sales.
+- Diversification of Sales

 Shareholders or investors may contact the Company or the management team via our investor relations email address, [email protected].
 We also welcome any written correspondence, which our Chief Financial Officer or Financial Controller will respond to, as well as contact via our Company’s registrar, Link Group.

 In order to fully understand and manage the Group’s exposure to risk, each key area of our operations is reviewed annually using a methodology that allows us to measure, evaluate, document and monitor our key risks.
+Our risk management process identifies, monitors, evaluates and escalates risks as they emerge, enabling Management to take appropriate action wherever possible in order to control them whilst enabling the Board to keep risk management under review.

 The Board consists of five Directors: three Non-Executive Directors and two Executive Directors.
 The three Non-Executive Directors are independent, in line with the QCA Code guidance.
 The Group believes the balance and experience of the Board is suitable for the business.
 The Non-Executive Directors of the Board have been selected with the objective to further support the breadth of skills and experience of the Board and bring constructive challenge to the Executive Directors.
 The Non-Executive Directors are also responsible for the effective running of the Board’s Committees and ensuring that the Committees support the strategic priorities of the Board.